-As at February 28, 2019, the Company's financial instruments consisted of cash, other receivables, account payables and accrued liabilities, customer deposit and convertible debentures.
-The fair values of account receivables, account payables and accrued liabilities, and customer deposit approximate their carrying values because of their current nature and convertible debentures was carried at amortized cost.
+As at May 31, 2019, the Company's financial instruments consisted of cash, other receivables, note receivable, account payables and accrued liabilities, and convertible debentures.
+The fair values of other receivables and account payables and accrued liabilities approximate their carrying values because of their current nature.